Closest Town: Underberg

 On your bike

-The 9.4km Milk Run (Green) is your access route to single-track heaven.
-Long climbs, some nice pine plantation single-track and incredible berg views are on the menu.
-Once at the top, either hit Jackall Joll or crank back along the Milk Run to the start point.
+So, once at the top of the Milk Run, you can either hit the Jackal Jol or crank back along the Milk Run to the start point.
 This is the only section of the trail where you risk encountering oncoming traffic.
 Remember, ascending cyclists have right of way, so please be cautious and courteous.

-Once it splits up with the Milk Run, the 13km Jackall Joll (Red) will throw more climbing your way, but it is all worth it.
+Once it splits up with the Milk Run, the 17km Jackal Jol (Red Arrows; Difficulty 6/10) will throw more climbing your way, but it is all worth it.
 Forestry roads take you to the highest point on the property, from where a number of technical and rocky descents with fantastic downhill switchbacks will seduce the Gravity crowd with adrenaline hit after hit.

 Off the bike